apecloud/kbcli/docs/user_docs/cli/kbcli_cluster_create_apecloud-mysql.md

-      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --dry-run string[="unchanged"]   Must be "client", or "server".
-If with client strategy, only print the object that would be sent, and no data is actually sent.
-If with server strategy, submit the server-side request, but no data is persistent. (default "none")
-      --edit                           Edit the API resource before creating --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
       --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
       --match-server-version           Require server version to match client version